ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 To process the data, it is necessary to convert raw data files into a format that is usable by PyTorch, which means converting the row data from 3D array of intensity data to `Tensors` pyTorch format.
 This data is around 32 million voxels, which is much larger than the nodules.
 To make the task more manageable, the model will focus on a relevant crop of the CT scan.
 There are various steps involved in processing the data, including understanding the data, mapping location information to array indexes, and converting the CT scan intensity into mass density.
 Identifying the key concepts of the project, such as nodules, is crucial.

 === Data loading
 The first step in creating a neural network for detecting lung cancer using PyTorch is handling the dataset.
-The goal is to produce a training sample from raw CT scan data and a list of annotations, by following thsi topics:
+The goal is to produce a training sample from raw CT scan data and a list of annotations, by following this topics:

 - Loading and processing raw data files
 - Implementing a Python class to represent the data